dlpnd/nvr-wiki/docs/Main.md

 #### KeyAdd

+ Keycode for increment value shortcut in menu.

 >Default: 74

 #### KeyDown

+ Keycode for the hotkey to navigate down in the main menu.

 >Default: 208

 #### KeyEditing

+ Keycode for the hotkey to toggle custom value entry mode in menu.

 >Default: 156

 #### KeyEnable

+ Keycode for the hotkey to activate the main menu.

 >Default: 24

 #### KeyLeft

+ Keycode for the hotkey to navigate left in the main menu.

 >Default: 203

 #### KeyPageDown

+ Keycode for the hotkey to go to next page of options in the main menu.

 >Default: 209

 #### KeyPageUp

+ Keycode for the hotkey to go to previous page of options in the main menu.

 >Default: 201

 #### KeyRight

+ Keycode for the hotkey to navigate right in the main menu.

 >Default: 205

 #### KeySave

+ Keycode for the hotkey to save changes done in the main menu (if not used, will revert upon restart).

 >Default: 28

 #### KeySubtract

+ Keycode for decrement value shortcut in menu.

 >Default: 78

 #### KeyUp

+ Keycode for the hotkey to navigate up in the main menu.

 >Default: 200

 #### EntryUseNumpad

+ Wether to use the numpad numbers or the other numbers.
+Start entry with "=" or numpad "Enter"

 >Default: true